How to Make Popsicle Stick Rainbow Sun Catchers — Easy Step-by-Step Guide

 Quick answer

 To make popsicle stick rainbow sun catchers, you need popsicle sticks, glue, tissue paper, and scissors, taking about 30 minutes.
-Start by gluing sticks together.
-This beginner-friendly activity has 10 steps and is perfect for 3-year-olds with adult supervision.
+Start by gluing sticks together to form a frame.
+This beginner-friendly activity has 10 steps and is perfect for 3-year-olds with adult supervision, resulting in a beautiful sun catcher that adds color to any room.

 On this page